cfillion/reapack/README.md

 Install GCC/G++ (multilib version if building for both 64-bit and 32-bit), tup, Ruby and PHP.

-Install libraries and development files for Boost, Catch2, curl, SQLite3 and zlib matching the target architecture(s).
+Install libraries and development files for Boost (1.56 or newer), Catch2, curl (7.52 or newer), SQLite3 and zlib matching the target architecture(s).

 ### macOS